 Knowing what to expect throughout the day helps you to break up the monotony of the day.

-Things like meal times, playtime, screen time and errands, are simple, yet powerful things that you can use to break up your days so you aren’t battling boredom.
+Things like meal times, playtime, arts and crafts, screen time and errands, are simple, yet powerful things that you can use to break up your days so you aren’t battling boredom.

 Kids thrive on structure, but it’s also important to allow PLENTY of unstructured playtime.